projectcontour/contour/SECURITY.md

 #### Insider access
 In general, Contour adheres to the Kubernetes security model, that makes the minimum size security boundary the namespace (or at least, the RBAC around objects in that namespace).
 For Contour's primary use cases to work, application developers and other ingress configuration owners *must* have access to create or modify ingress config objects (whether they are Ingress, HTTPProxy, or Gateway API) inside their own namespace.
-Because of this, it's not really possible for Contour to prevent a user who has access to a namespace from modifying objects in that namespace, or trivially bypassing configuration like authentication on ingress config.
+Because of this, it's not really possible for Contour to prevent a user who has access to a namespace from modifying objects in that namespace, or trivially bypassing configuration like authentication on ingress config for objects in the same namespace.
 Contour expects that access to namespaces containing ingress config will be managed in a least-privilege manner, and that everyone who has access to a namespace has full access to ingress configuration within that namespace.
 In short, there's not much Contour can do about inside-namespace threats.